TfTHacker/obsidian42-strange-new-worlds/README.md

 Documentation for this plugin can be found at: https://publish.obsidian.md/tfthacker/SNW

+See videos on how to use Strange New Worlds: https://publish.obsidian.md/tfthacker/SNW-videos

 ## Say Thank You
 If you are interested in reading articles written by me, please check out my articles on Medium: https://bit.ly/o42-medium.